zephyrproject-rtos/zephyr/doc/guides/porting/arch.rst

   :c:enum:`K_SYSCALL_BAD` handler.
 Upon completion of the system call, care must be taken not to leak any register state back to user mode.

+GDB Stub
+********

+To enable GDB stub for remote debugging on a new architecture:

+#.
+Create a new ``gdbstub.h`` header file under appropriate architecture
+   include directory (``include/arch/<arch>/gdbstub.h``).

+   * Create a new struct ``struct gdb_ctx`` as the GDB context.

+     * Must define a member named ``exception`` of type ``unsigned int`` to store the GDB exception reason.
+This value needs to be set before entering :c:func:`z_gdb_main_loop`.

+     * Architecture can define as many members as needed for GDB stub to function.

+     * Pointer to this struct needs to be passed to :c:func:`z_gdb_main_loop`, where this pointer will be passed to other GDB stub functions.

+#.
+Functions for entering and exiting GDB stub main loop.

+   * If the architecture relies on interrupts to service breakpoints, interrupt service routines (ISR) need to be implemented, which will serve as the entry point to GDB stub main loop.

+   * These functions need to save and restore context so code execution can continue as if no breakpoints have been encountered.

+   * These functions need to call :c:func:`z_gdb_main_loop` after saving execution context to go into the GDB stub main loop to receive commands from GDB.

+   * Before calling :c:func:`z_gdb_main_loop`, :c:member:`gdb_ctx.exception`
+     must be set to specify the exception reason.

+#.
+Implementat necessary functions to support GDB stub functionality:

+   * :c:func:`arch_gdb_init`

+     * This needs to initialize necessary bits to support GDB stub functionality, for example, setting up the GDB context and connecting debug interrupts.

+     * This must stop code execution via architecture specific method (e.g. raising debug interrupts).
+This allows GDB to connect during boot.

+   * :c:func:`arch_gdb_continue`

+     * This function is called when GDB sends a ``c`` or ``continue`` command to continue code execution.

+   * :c:func:`arch_gdb_step`

+     * This function is called when GDB sends a ``si`` or ``stepi`` command to execute one machine instruction, before returning to GDB prompt.

+   * Hardware register read/write functions:

+     * Since the GDB stub is running on the target, manipulation of hardware registers need to cached to avoid affecting the execution of GDB stub.
+       Think of it as context switching, where the execution context is changed to the GDB stub.
+So that the register values of the running thread before context switch need to be stored.
+Manipulation of register values must only be done to this cached copy.
+The updated values will then be written to hardware registers before switching back to the previous running thread.

+     * :c:func:`arch_gdb_reg_readall`

+       * This collects all hardware register values that would appear in a ``g``/``G`` packets which will be sent back to GDB.
+The format of the G-packet is architecture specific.
+Consult GDB on what is expected.

+       * Note that, for most architectures, a valid G-packet must be returned and sent to GDB.
+If a packet without incorrect length is sent to GDB, GDB will abort the debugging session.

+     * :c:func:`arch_gdb_reg_writeall`

+       * This takes a G-packet sent by GDB and populates the hardware registers with values from the G-packet.

+     * :c:func:`arch_gdb_reg_readone`

+       * This reads the value of one hardware register and sends the result to GDB.

+     * :c:func:`arch_gdb_reg_writeone`

+       * This writes the value of one hardware register received from GDB.

+   * Breakpoints:

+     * :c:func:`arch_gdb_add_breakpoint` and
+       :c:func:`arch_gdb_remove_breakpoint`

+     * GDB may decide to use software breakpoints which modifies the memory at the breakpoint locations to replace the instruction with software breakpoint or trap instructions.
+GDB will then restore the memory content once execution reaches the breakpoints.
+       GDB supports this by default and there is usually no need to handle software breakpoints in the architecture code (where breakpoint type is ``0``).

+     * Hardware breakpoints (type ``1``) are required if the code is in ROM or flash that cannot be modified at runtime.
+Consult the architecture datasheet on how to enable hardware breakpoints.

+     * If hardware breakpoints are not supported by the architecture, there is no need to implement these in architecture code.
+       GDB will then rely on software breakpoints.

+#.
+For architecture where certain memory regions are not accessible,
+   an array named :c:var:`gdb_mem_region_array` of type :c:struct:`gdb_mem_region` needs to be defined to specify regions that are accessible.
+For each array item:

+   * :c:member:`gdb_mem_region.start` specifies the start of a memory region.

+   * :c:member:`gdb_mem_region.end` specifies the end of a memory region.

+   * :c:member:`gdb_mem_region.attribites` specifies the permission
+     of a memory region.

+     * :c:macro:`GDB_MEM_REGION_RO`: region is read-only.

+     * :c:macro:`GDB_MEM_REGION_RW`: region is read-write.

+   * :c:member:`gdb_mem_region.alignment` specifies read/write alignment
+     of a memory region.
+Use ``0`` if there is no alignment requirement and read/write can be done byte-by-byte.

 API Reference
 *************